 Katrina earned her Bachelor of Science in Nursing degree from Kennesaw State in 2010.
 She is also a 2004 graduate of the Pennsylvania State University where she earned a Bachelor of Science degree in Biobehavioral Health.

 Melanie E. Smith, RN

 Melanie E. Smith, RN joined the firm in the fall of 2016.
 Melanie graduated from St. James School of Nursing in Hornell, NY and continued her Nursing education at Alfred State College and University, Alfred, NY.

 Melanie began her nursing career at St. James Mercy Hospital in Hornell NY in the Med/Surg unit.
 During her tenure at St. James, she worked in several clinical areas including ICU , Cardiac Stress Testing, and the Cardiac/Pulmonary Rehabilitation Program where she was the Program Coordinator.
 She successfully developed and implemented a Three-Phase Cardiac and Pulmonary Rehabilitation Program.

 In 1997 Melanie and her family moved to Atlanta, Georgia, and she accepted a position at North Fulton Hospital, in Roswell GA.
 Melanie worked in the ICU/CCU, Cardiac Stress Testing, and Cardiac Rehabilitation Program.
 While at North Fulton, Melanie assisted in the development and implementation of a successful Cardiac Rehabilitation Program.

 Before joining Weathington McGrew, Melanie enjoyed a 12 year career as a Legal Nurse Consultant at Carlock, Copeland and Stair, P.C., with cases covering medical malpractice and general liability.
-Melanie brings a combined 29 years of nursing and legal nurse consulting experience to Weathington McGrew, P.C.
+Melanie brings a combined 29 years of nursing and legal nurse consulting experience to Weathington McGrew, LLC.